 Universal Fit (Right or Left)

+Some RV door handles open to the right and others to the left.
 Some keyless RV door locks open only one way, while others can be installed either way.
 Make sure any model you’re considering is compatible with the direction your door swings.

 Key Fobs Included

-All keyless RV keyless entry systems will come with a key, however not all come with key fobs (remote controls).
+All keyless RV keyless entry systems will come with a key; however, not all come with key fobs (remote controls).
+If you’d like a key fob or two, be sure the kit you buy includes them.

 Power Source

-Be sure to note the source of power for the system you choose for your RV.
-If you don’t have power available anywhere near the door, that’s something you’d likely want to take into consideration.
+Some keyless door locks are powered by AA batteries, while others are powered by the RV’s electrical system.
+There are also systems that are powered by a small solar panel.
+Be sure to note the power source for the system you choose for your RV.
+If you don’t have power available anywhere near the door, that’s something you’d likely want to consider.

 May Be Integrated with Your RV’s Security System